DE4DSHOTplays/ai_phishing_project_visual/README.md

 pip install -r requirements.txt
 ```

-3. Run the visual app:
+3. Launch the visual app:

 ```powershell
 streamlit run app_visual.py
 ```

-or double-click `run_phishing_visual.bat`.

-**Training**
+Or simply double-click `run_phishing_visual.bat` to open the app.

+Example: check a single URL
+1. Open the Streamlit UI
+2. Paste a URL into the single-check box and run
+3. See: prediction (phishing / benign), probability score, and feature explanations

+Training / Updating the Model
+- Use `train_and_save.py` to train a new model on your CSV dataset.
+Typical CSV
+	format: two columns `url,label` (where `label` is 1 for phishing, 0 for benign).
-- To retrain or update the model, edit and run `train_and_save.py`.
-This will produce
+- After training, save or replace `phish_model.joblib`; the app will use the
-	a new `phish_model.joblib` which the app will use.

-**Notes & best practices**
+	model file available in the repository root.

+Best practices & notes
-- The repository includes a `.gitignore` to avoid committing virtual environments,
-	caches, and large model binaries.
-Consider removing large files (e.g. Excel files)
+- `.gitignore` excludes virtual environments, caches, and common large binaries.
-	or storing models in a release or external storage if the repo will be public.
-- If you share this repo publicly, remove or avoid committing sensitive data.

-**Repository**
+	Keep large datasets or final model artifacts out of the repository when sharing
+	publicly — use releases, object storage, or dataset registries instead.
+- Remove any sensitive or personal data before publishing the repository.

+Want this README to be even more visual?
+- I can add example screenshots, a small animated demo, or a short walkthrough
+	in `docs/` (you can provide images or I can add placeholders).

+Repository
 - Remote: https://github.com/DE4DSHOTplays/ai_phishing_project_visual

+Credits
+- Built with Python, scikit-learn, Streamlit and a dash of curiosity.

-If you want, I can add a short usage gif/screenshot or expand the Training section.
+If you'd like, I can also add a CONTRIBUTING guide, a detailed TRAINING.md, or
+example unit tests for the training pipeline.